 - Trademark holder status (owner, licensee or assignee).

 - Contact information, as listed in your trademark file.
 In case this exact information is already listed in your Openprovider account, you can also choose to copy this data into your application.

 - A signed declaration that this trademark is yours.

 - A sample of proof of use.
-Some examples of accepted samples include labels, tags or product containers that show the trademark, marketing or advertising materials that show the trademark of a clear screenshot of a website that shows the trademark.
-Click here for more information.
+Some examples of accepted samples include labels, tags or product containers that show the trademark, marketing or advertising materials that show the trademark, or a clear screenshot of a website that shows the trademark.
+Click here for more information about accepted samples.